 Despite being the second most prevalent cannabinoid in a large number of marijuana strains, CBC is widely unknown to a lot of users!

-While CBC does not bind to the brain’s CB1 receptors, it does work with other receptors throughout the body, including those that release endocannabinoids (like anandamide).
-Naturally, this lends itself to a proven ability to provide pain relief!
+While CBC does not bind to the brain’s CB1 receptors, it does appear to work with other receptors throughout the body, including those that release endocannabinoids (like anandamide).
+Naturally, this lends itself to an ability to provide pain relief!

-In fact, a study published in 2010 called Drug Alcohol Depend showed that the use of CBC had significant inflammatory effects on mice, making it promising for future use in treating a variety of diseases.
+In fact, a study published in 2010 via the journal Drug Alcohol Depend showed that the use of CBC had significant inflammatory effects on mice, making it promising for future use in treating a variety of diseases.

-- CBC has been proven to block pain and inflammation
+- CBC has been shown to block pain and inflammation in mice

 - CBC works well when combined with other cannabinoids

-- Promotes anandamide in the body which has been proven to fight against breast cancer
+- Promotes anandamide release in the body, which has been shown to fight against breast cancer

 7. CBN – Cannabinol